Prosecution, defense rest in Bowe Bergdahl's sentencing hearing

 The retired Navy SEAL now walks with a heavy limp after 18 surgeries.

-Army Capt.
+Capt.
 John Billings also testified for the prosecution.
 Billings, who was Bergdahl's platoon leader in Afghanistan, said the platoon searched for Bergdahl for 19 days.
 He described wearing a filthy uniform while looking for the then-private first class.

 The search was extremely hard on the troops, he said.
 They went days with no food or water and had no showers for weeks.
 Some of the men were sick.